parkji30/parkji30/README.md

 ### Hi there 👋
 My name is James Park and I am currently a research scientist at Queens University studying the role of magnetic fields in star formation.

-I am primarily a experimental/computational physicist and all my work can be found on my Github.
-On the side, I enjoy developing open source software to aid other scientists in their research.
+I enjoy developing open source software to aid other scientists in their research.

 I have am currently developing (or have developed):
 <ol>